-Your current manager or supervisor should give an assessment of your calibre.
-If they feel that they are not in a position to make an assessment (for example, if you have only recently joined the department), then you can ask an alternative.
+If your current sponsor or supervisor is not in a position to make such a recommendation (for example, if you have only recently joined the department), then you can use an alternative.
 This should be someone you have worked with in the past twelve months.